finnito/Science/content/11sci/as90930/markdown/rate-of-reaction.md

 ---

-## Experiment: Measuring the Rate of Reaction
+## Whakamātau: Measuring the Rate of Reaction

 Method is on Google Classroom